 Peter Korn, the Center's Director, has been a furniture maker since 1974.
-He is the author of Woodworking Basics: Mastering the Essentials of Craftsmanship (Taunton Press, 2003) and The Woodworker's Guide to Hand Tools (Taunton Press, 1998).
+He is the author of Why We Make Things and Why it Matters: The Education of a Craftsman (Godine Publishing, 2013), Woodworking Basics: Mastering the Essentials of Craftsmanship (Taunton Press, 2003) and The Woodworker's Guide to Hand Tools (Taunton Press, 1998).
 Prior to founding the Center for Furniture Craftsmanship in 1992 Peter spent six years as Program Director at Colorado's Anderson Ranch Arts Center and four years as Adjunct Associate Professor at Drexel University.
 His award winning furniture has been exhibited nationally in galleries and museums.

 Victoria Allport has been our Gallery and Marketing Manager since July 2011, when she returned to Maine after twenty years on the west coast.
 Her extensive background in marketing and fine art management includes working as Assistant Director at the Olga Dollar Gallery in San Francisco, CA and at the Elizabeth Leach Gallery in Portland, OR.
 Most recently, she was President of Allport Editions for fifteen years.

 Dorrie Higbee joined the Center in May 2009.
 She and her family moved to Maine from Colorado in 2004 to build their home by the sea.
 Dorrie brings a flare for logistics coordinating and several years of business and personnel management experience to the organization.
-She holds a B.A. from St. Bonaventure University in New York and enjoys boating, horseback riding, long walks, short fiction, and quality time with family and friends.
+She holds a B.A. from St. Bonaventure University in New York.

 Board of Directors